Bucks vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 - Milwaukee's 82 games this season have gone over this contest's total of 218.5 points 55 times.

-- Milwaukee has an average total of 230.2 in its games this year, 11.7 more points than this matchup's over/under.
+- The average point total in Milwaukee's contests this year is 230.2, 11.7 more points than this game's over/under.

 Heat Betting Records & Stats

-- Miami and its opponents have combined to score more than 218.5 points in 41 of 82 games this season.
+- Miami has played 41 games this season that finished with a combined score over 218.5 points.

-- Miami's matchups this season have a 219.3-point average over/under, 0.8 more points than this game's point total.
+- Miami's average game total this season has been 219.3, 0.8 more points than this matchup's over/under.

-- Miami has not entered a game this season with longer moneyline odds than +325.
+- So far this year, Miami has put together a 30-52-0 record against the spread.

+- Miami has a record of 1-4 when it is set as the underdog by +200 or more by oddsmakers this season.

-- Bookmakers have implied with the moneyline set for this matchup that Miami has a 23.5% chance of pulling out a win.
+- Oddsmakers have implied with the moneyline set for this matchup that Miami has a 33.3% chance of pulling out a win.

 Bucks vs. Heat Over/Under Stats (Regular Season)